 Dr. Nelson cares for dogs, cats and exotic animals.
-Her twenty-seven years of practice include work as an emergency room veterinarian and Medical Director of a private hospital.
+Her twenty-nine years of practice include work as an emergency room veterinarian and Medical Director of a private hospital.
 She then launched her own practice - the Minnesota Veterinary Center.
 On a cold winter day in 1997, Dr. Nelson sold her practice to relocate to sunny Arizona.
 Kris continues to care for animals in the Phoenix metro area.

 Dr. Nelson is a member of the American Veterinary Medical Association, the Arizona Veterinary Medical Association and the American Association of Human-Animal Bond Veterinarians.
 She is also a professional member of the National Speakers Association.